FractalWanderer/Obsidian-Programming/Kubernetes/Guides/Deploying to a Local Cluster.md

 cssclasses:
   - code-overflow-auto
 ---
+## Overview
+---
+Deploying to a local cluster is a great way to get some testing done locally before deploying to the cloud.
+This guide shows exactly how to do just that.
+The guide serves as a generic overview of how to deploy two applications running and communicating within a single pod, but following along with it, including the test applications, is the easiest way to follow.
+(Since there isn't any other specific configuration required)

 ## Pre-requisites
 ---
 1. An installation of the [Docker Engine](https://docs.docker.com/engine/install/).
 The engine comes installed out of the box with [Docker Desktop](https://docs.docker.com/get-docker/) for a nice user interface.